 That kind of math never works.
 If, for example, all of those reps were selling in the same geographic region, as was the case in that situation, he could be over-saturating the market by adding the new sales reps.
 If you find yourself in this scenario, before you jump to the same conclusion, step back and analyze the situation.

-In this digital age of selling, the quest for any company should be to significantly increase the sales revenue per employee.
+In this digital age of selling, the quest for any company should be to increase the sales revenue per employee significantly.
 To do that, though, you need to have an effective lead generation system that intelligently maps out your engagement process and cultivates prospects through your funnel.

 Let me share four great questions we ask our clients in the revenue forecasting process.
 The answers to those questions will define your marketing tactics.

-Before we get to those questions, first you’ve got to determine how much you want to grow—either in terms of a percentage growth rate or a dollar amount of revenue.
-Ideally, lots of external factors should weigh into arriving at that number including your market, the relative strength of your competition, and your product mix and any new products that you have in your pipeline just to name a few.
-However, most organizations find it easier to pick a number (e.g. 20% growth rate) and then back into that number.
-That’s okay too—we can work with that.
+Before we get to those questions, first, you’ve got to determine how much you want to grow—either in terms of a percentage growth rate or a dollar amount of revenue.
+Ideally, lots of external factors should weigh into arriving at that number, including your market, the relative strength of your competition, your product mix, and any new products that you have in your pipeline, just to name a few.
+However, most organizations find it easier to pick a number (e.g., 20% growth rate) and then back into that number.
+That’s okay, too—we can work with that.